What is a DIR fee?

 What is being Done to Provide DIR Fee Relief?

 The Trump Administration proposed DIR fee relief in November 2018, but it was not included in a Medicare rule that was finalized in May 2019.
 Now, a bipartisan effort is underway to include DIR fee relief in a bill focused on drug-pricing issues.
 The goal is to include the Phair Pricing Act (H.R.
 1034 and S. 640) in a larger drug-pricing bill.
 The Trump Administration has indicated it supports a legislative approach.
-In addition, about one-quarter of the U.S. Congress is urging the Trump Administration to take action within its power to advance DIR fee relief.
-A statement thanking these members of Congress demonstrated the united voice pharmacy, including the National Association of Chain Drug Stores, the National Community Pharmacists Association; the National Association of Specialty Pharmacy; the American Pharmacists Association; the Food Marketing Institute; the National Grocers Association; the National Alliance of State Pharmacy Associations; and the American Society of Consultant Pharmacists.
+In addition, about one-quarter of the U.S. Congress and 80 percent of the Senate Finance Committee are urging the Trump Administration to take action within its power to advance DIR fee relief.
+Statements thanking these members of Congress demonstrated the united voice pharmacy, including the National Association of Chain Drug Stores, the National Community Pharmacists Association; the National Association of Specialty Pharmacy; the American Pharmacists Association; the Food Marketing Institute; the National Grocers Association; the National Alliance of State Pharmacy Associations; and the American Society of Consultant Pharmacists.
 Patient and consumer groups – including the National Consumers League, The AIDS Institute, the National Multiple Sclerosis Society, the Lupus and Allied Diseases Association, and many others – also have called for DIR fee relief.
+A 30-second ad by NACDS makes the case for immediate DIR fee relief.

 Public Support for DIR Fee Relief